petejkim/autoparts/README.md

 Autoparts - A Package Manager for Nitrous.IO
 ============================================

-#### EXPERIMENTAL - WORK IN PROGRESS

-Once Autoparts is stable and throughly tested, it will come preinstalled on all Nitrous.IO boxes.
-If you want to help test Autoparts, follow the instructions below:

 ### Requirements

 * A **"bran"** box.
 Some packages may not work correctly in **"arya"**